Drug and Alcohol Rehab in Nottingham

 The number you give for each question will then be added at the end of the test to provide you with a final score.

 A score of 20 or higher indicates the presence of alcohol dependence.
-In the eventuality that you score above this number, your doctor will refer you to the necessary clinic or drug and alcohol rehab in Nottingham, so that you can begin treatment for your substance use.
+In the eventuality that you score above this number, your doctor will refer you to the necessary NHS service or drug and alcohol rehab clinics in Nottingham, so that you can begin treatment for your substance use.

 Another common way of testing the severity of your situation is through the DSM-5.